 Mass from America’s Catholic Church

-Immediately following the 12 p.m.
-Mass, the Basilica will livestream Exposition and Adoration of the Most Blessed Sacrament.
-Recitation of the Rosary will take place at 2:30 p.m.
-ET and the Divine Mercy Chaplet at 3 p.m.
-ET, followed by Benediction with the Most Blessed Sacrament.
+Immediately following Mass, the livestream will continue with Exposition and Adoration of the Blessed Sacrament, recitation of the Rosary at 2:30 p.m. and the Divine Mercy Chaplet at 3 p.m., concluding with Benediction of the Blessed Sacrament at 3:15 p.m.

 As millions of people all over the world are affected by the COVID-19 pandemic, it is more important than ever to seek God’s protection and the intercession of the Blessed Virgin Mary.
 As America’s Catholic Church, our doors remain open 365 days a year for those seeking prayer and pilgrimage.
 Yet, we know that during this time many of you cannot attend Mass at your local parishes due to illness, curfew or quarantine.
 While there is no substitute for attending the Holy Sacrifice of the Mass in person and receiving the Blessed Sacrament, we at Mary’s Shrine want to ensure that you have access to the Mass and the Gospel every Sunday, especially during Lent.
 In light of these events, even our Holy Father Pope Francis is conducting “virtual audiences” during this time.
 Following his example, we have decided to bring the Mass at America’s Catholic Church into the homes of all Americans.